 Although the fund shareholders saw returns above 120 percent in 2020, socially responsible investors seeking a fixed income should consider that this fund is more volatile than many others as they make investment decisions.

 See Related: Best Banks for Low-Income Earners

 8. AllianceBernstein Sustainable Global Thematic Fund (ATEYX)

-The AllianceBernstein Sustainable Global Thematic Fund is an actively managed sustainable mutual fund with a portfolio of stocks from US and global companies whose missions are consistent with the UN Sustainable Development Goals.
+The AllianceBernstein Sustainable Global Thematic Fund is an actively managed sustainable mutual fund with a portfolio of stocks from the US and global companies whose missions are consistent with the UN Sustainable Development Goals.

-That means that in addition to environmental sustainability and climate change mitigation, the companies the ATEYX invests in focus on health and social equity.
-The AllianceBernstein Sustainable Global Thematic Fund invests in both new and established companies and its top holdings include Royal Philips NV, Infineon Technologies AG, and the SVB Financial Group.
+That means that in addition to environmental sustainability and climate change mitigation, the companies ATEYX invests in focus on health and social equity.
+The AllianceBernstein Sustainable Global Thematic Fund invests in both new and established companies, and its top holdings include Royal Philips NV, Infineon Technologies AG, and the SVB Financial Group.

 The mutual funds highlighted here are far from the only socially responsible mutual funds open to investors today.
-As you decide where to invest, you will have to consider your own priorities.
+As you decide where to invest, you will have to consider your priorities.

 Some investors will have a burning desire to fight social injustice through the investment choices they make, for instance, while others will want to make investments that reflect their religious beliefs.